Species in the Collection Rainforest Tour Orchids

 The blades of Anthurium plowmanii are distinctive in that they possess an undulated appearance (wavy) near the blades' edges.
 The upper surface of the leaf should be matte to semi-glossy in appearance but have been reported to be slightly glossy.
 Although a variable species with a variety of forms, the blade should be dark green in color with the underside appearing matte to only slightly glossy.
 Anthurium species are known to be highly variable and not every leaf of every specimen will always appear the same.

 Anthurium plowmanii has many known forms.
-This link explains in greater detail the scientific principals of natural variation and morphogenesis.
-This link offers a more complete explanation of natural variation within aroid species.
+This link explains natural variation and morphogenesis.
+Click here.

-Being commonly considered a "birds nest" form, Anthurium plowmanii is easy to culture.
+Being commonly considered a "birds nest" form, Anthurium plowmanii is a member of Anthurium section Pachyneurium and is easy to culture.
 The species grows well in collections provided it is protected from temperatures that never drop below freezing and preferably not below 12.75 C 55 degrees F).
 In cold climates the species must be grown in a greenhouse.
 Anthurium plowmanii is a variable species and may produce leaf blades with widely varying forms.
 Dr. Croat has identified certain forms of the plant as a ruffled margined form of Anthurium plowmanii.
 It is important to remember Anthurium plowmanii is a "variable" species capable of producing more than one leaf form.
 Variableness is not uncommon within aroid species.

 Anthurium plowmanii is not difficult to grow provided you have the space.
 The species can become quite large.
 We have our two specimens planted in very loose soil that is kept constantly moist.
 The mixture is composed of good soil, peat, Perlite™, and orchid potting media containing charcoal, bark and gravel.
 The plants are grown in diffused light and is allowed to ocassionally dry.
 The specimen show at the top of the page came directly from the collection of Dr. Tom Croat at MOBOT and was donated to the International Aroid Society for sale at the 2007 Aroid Show in Miami, FL.
 Our specimen does not demonstrate adult characteristics at this time (February, 2008).